-DCA reviewed LEP data for all counties and Census-recognized cities in Georgia, identifying those that exceeded 5% of the area population (if greater than 50 individuals) or 1,000 individuals within a geographic area (both county and city in this case).
-Those counties and cities with a number of LEP language speakers exceeding these thresholds are listed in Table 5 and Table 6 in Appendix 4.
-All data used to estimate the proportion of LEP persons across Georgia's 159 counties and Census-recognized cities comes from the Census Bureau's American Community Survey (ACS) 5-year file (2010-2014) - Table "B16001: Language Spoken at Home by Ability to Speak English for the Population 5 Years and Older."
+DCA reviewed LEP data for all counties and Census-recognized cities in Georgia, identifying those that exceeded 1 % of the area population.
+Those LEP language speakers exceeding these thresholds are listed in Table 5 in Appendix 4.
+All data used to estimate the proportion of LEP persons across Georgia's 159 counties comes from the Census Bureau's American Community Survey (ACS) 5-year file (2016-2020) - Table "B16001: Language Spoken at Home by Ability to Speak English for the Population 5 Years and Older and Table S1601: Language Spoken at Home.

-For all counties in Georgia, including the 46 most impacted counties found in Table 5, no LEP population other than Spanish speakers exceeds 5% of the county's population.
-Six counties, however, have more than 1,000 individuals who speak a language other than Spanish and that do not speak English well.
-These counties are all found in the Atlanta region and all but one is a Participating Jurisdiction/Entitlement Area: Clayton, Cobb, DeKalb, Forsyth, Fulton, and Gwinnett.
-DCA identified 17 qualifying languages or language groups across these six counties, with African Languages (a Census grouping), Chinese, Korean, Spanish, and Vietnamese being the most prevalent.
-Upon further outreach, DCA has determined that the most prevalent African Languages in DeKalb County-the only county for which this grouping exceeds the threshold-are Somali, Amharic, Kinyarwanda, and Tigrinya.
+For all counties in Georgia, including the 68 most impacted counties found in Table 5, no LEP population other than Spanish speakers exceeds 1% of the State's population.
+Thirty counties, however, have more than 1,000 individuals who speak a language other than Spanish and that do not speak English well.
+These counties are found throughout the State.